Was the Chrysler Crossfire Really That Bad?

-Dreamed up when Chrysler was owned by Daimler-Benz, the Crossfire concept car was intended to evoke a passionate emotional response from the public when it debuted at the 2001 North American International Auto Show.
-The Crossfire was also meant to be a two-seat halo car for Chrysler while utilizing 39% of its components from Mercedes-Benz products, like the platform and powertrain shared from the SLK320.
+Dreamed up in collaboration with Daimler-Benz, the Crossfire concept car was intended to evoke a passionate emotional response from the public when it debuted at the 2001 North American International Auto Show.
+Furthermore, the Crossfire intended to share 39% of its components from Mercedes-Benz products.

-Concept cars tend to lose some of their visual mojo when they make it to production, and unfortunately, this was also the case with the Crossfire.
+Concept cars tend to lose some of their visual mojo when they make it to production.
+Unfortunately, this was also the case with the Crossfire.

-Styling cues like the rakish fastback profile, distinctive character lines on the hood, and boat-tail rear made it onto the production Crossfire, but the more menacing headlights and front grille as well as the retro-cool split windshield didn’t make the cut.
+Styling cues like the rakish fastback profile, distinctive hood lines, and boat-tail rear made it onto the production Crossfire.
+However, the more menacing headlights, front grille, and retro split windshield didn’t make the cut.

-Unlike the aggressive and hunkered down boat-tail featured on the concept car, the production model looked awkwardly scrunched down and sloppily executed.
+Unlike the boat-tail featured on the concept car, the production model had an awkward crouch.
 Automotive journalist Jeremy Clarkson even went so far as to claim that the profile of the Crossfire looked like a dog doing its business.
-Woof!
+Woof.

 Beauty is more than skin-deep

-Sadly, the snazzy red and black leather everything on the Crossfire concept car didn’t make it into production, and neither did the charmingly cartoonish dashboard and steering wheel.
+Sadly, the red and black leather on the concept car didn’t make it into production, and neither did the charmingly cartoonish features.

 Was the Crossfire any fun to drive?

-If a sports car drives amazingly, then it really doesn’t matter if the profile resembles a canine relieving itself.
+If a sports car drives well, then it shouldn’t matter if the profile resembles a canine relieving itself.
 So did the Chrysler Crossfire redeem itself by offering an engaging driving experience?

 Yes and no.

-The Crossfire shared the same braking setup as the SLK320: 11.8-inch vented front rotors, 10.9-inch solid rear rotors, with four-channel ABS.
-Braking performance was solid, if not forgettable.
+The Crossfire shared the same braking setup as the SLK320: 11.8-inch vented front rotors and 10.9-inch solid rear rotors.
+Additionally, braking performance was solid, if not forgettable.
 Overall, the Chrysler Crossfire delivered passable performance, but it didn’t really excel in any particular metric.

 Did the Roadster and SRT-6 models boost the Crossfire’s cred?

-Chrysler also added a dash of panache to the SRT-6 interior with pseudo-suede trim on sport bucket seats and a—wait for it—200 mph speedometer.
-Never mind that the SRT-6 was limited to 154 mph—a ludicrously optimistic speedometer pleases the inner eight-year-old in us all.
+Chrysler also added a dash of panache to the SRT-6 interior with pseudo-suede trim on sport bucket seats and an ambitious 200 mph speedometer.
+Never mind that the SRT-6 was limited to 154 mph– the hilariously optimistic speedometer pleases the inner eight-year-old in us all.